NaraVictor/vanillaweb/README.md

-#A web app created using without any web frameworks
+#A web app created without any web frameworks